ImageMagick v6 Examples --

 I would like to first start with one very important point.

 The original image from video cameras and photo scanning should be kept in a safe place in the original format, preferably a non-lossy format (not the JPEG image format), without any modification resizing or other change, except possibly a file name change.
-Of course a scanned image can be re-scanned, but it is simpler to re-use your original scanning than to re-do it again later.
+Of course a scanned image can be re-scanned, but it is far better to re-use your original source than to re-do it from a already degraded copy later.

 This is VERY important as any form of modification will mean a loss of some information in the image, and provides a source from which you can re-work your image for other uses.
 The original image does not have to be your working image, which may be resized or color adjusted for display, just be sure to have your image saved and backed up somewhere safe for future use.